 Keeping details of money and property private was another reason people cited for creating an estate plan.
 For that you need a trust, since wills eventually enter into the public record, but less than 19% of people who said privacy was important have established a trust.

-The Policygenius app makes it easy to create a will and living trust for just $280.
+Policygenius makes it easy to create a will and living trust.

 There are many reasons why people choose not to create a will.
 However, misconceptions about estate planning are the primary reason why people don't have yet have a will.

 Age: 45 and up

 I have nothing valuable to pass down